-We have used contract research organizations ("CROs") to date to oversee our clinical trials for SUSTOL, HTX-011 and our other product candidates and we expect to use the same or similar organizations for our future clinical trials and pipeline programs.
-There can be no assurance that these organizations will perform their obligations at all times in a competent or timely fashion, and we must rigorously oversee their activities in order to place confidence in their conduction of these trials on our behalf.
-If the organizations fail to commit resources to our product candidates, our clinical programs related to our product candidates could be delayed, terminated, or unsuccessful and we may not be able to obtain regulatory approval for or successfully commercialize them.
+We have used contract research organizations ("CROs") to oversee our clinical trials for SUSTOL, HTX-011 and HTX-019, and we expect to use the same or similar organizations for our future clinical trials and pipeline programs.
+There can be no assurance that these CROs will perform their obligations at all times in a competent or timely fashion, and we must rigorously oversee their activities in order to be confident in their conduction of these trials on our behalf.
+If the CROs fail to commit resources to our product candidates, our clinical programs related to our product candidates could be delayed, terminated or unsuccessful, and we may not be able to obtain regulatory approval for or successfully commercialize them.
 Different cultural and operational issues in foreign countries could cause delays or unexpected problems with patient enrollment or with the data obtained from those locations.
 If we experience significant delays in the progress of our clinical trials or experience doubts with respect to the quality of data derived from our clinical trials, we could face significant delays in gaining necessary product approvals.

 We also rely on third parties to assist in conducting our preclinical studies in accordance with Good Laboratory Practices, and the Animal Welfare Act requirements.
-We, our CROs, and other third parties are required to comply with current good clinical practices ("GCP"), which are regulations and guidelines enforced by the FDA, the Competent Authorities of the Member States of the European Economic Area and comparable foreign regulatory authorities.
-Regulatory authorities enforce GCP through periodic inspections of trial sponsors, principal investigators and trial sites.
-If we or any of our CROs fail to comply with applicable GCP, the clinical data generated in the clinical trials may be deemed unreliable and the FDA or comparable foreign regulatory authorities may require us to perform additional clinical trials before approving our marketing applications.
-We cannot assure that upon inspection by a given regulatory authority, such regulatory authority will determine that any of our ongoing or future clinical trials comply with GCP requirements.
-In addition, any of our clinical trials must be conducted with product produced under GCP requirements.
+We, our CROs, and other third parties are required to comply with cGCP, which are regulations and guidelines enforced by the FDA, the Competent Authorities of the Member States of the European Economic Area and comparable foreign regulatory authorities.
+Regulatory authorities enforce cGCP through periodic inspections of trial sponsors, principal investigators and trial sites.
+If we or any of our CROs fail to comply with applicable cGCP, the clinical data generated in the clinical trials may be deemed unreliable and the FDA or comparable foreign regulatory authorities may require us to perform additional clinical trials before approving our marketing applications.
+We cannot be certain that upon inspection by a given regulatory authority, such regulatory authority will determine that any of our ongoing or future clinical trials comply with cGCP requirements.
+In addition, any of our clinical trials must be conducted with product produced under cGCP requirements.
 Failure to comply with these regulations may require us to repeat preclinical and clinical trials, which would delay the regulatory approval process.